sonth87/mfe-with-turbo/README.md

 ## What's inside?

-This turborepo uses [pnpm](https://pnpm.io) as a packages manager.
+This turborepo uses yarn or npm as a packages manager.
 It includes the following packages/apps:

 ### Apps and Packages